Uzair Paracha: Arrest and conviction

 At the time of arrest in March 2003, he was a Permanent resident of the United States.
 He was initially held as a material witness in the investigation against al-Qaeda after the September 11 attacks.
 He was later charged with helping alleged al-Qaeda operative Majid Khan (Guantanamo Bay detainee 10020) obtain legal status in U.S. fraudulently, Uzair claims he did not know that Khan was an alleged al Qaeda operative.
 During his trial he refused a court settlement of 5 to 8 years in prison.
 In November 2005, he was convicted of helping Khan.
 In July 2006, he was sentenced to 30 years in federal prison.
 He was serving his sentence at FCI Terre Haute until his conviction was deemed void.

 Voided conviction

 Over 15 years after his arrest, Uzair's conviction was deemed void on July 3, 2018 by Judge Sidney H. Stein based on newly discovered statements made by Ammar al-Baluchi, Majid Khan, and Khalid Sheikh Mohammed, bringing his involvement and intentions into question.
 Stein, who oversaw Paracha’s trial and imposed his sentence, called it a “manifest injustice” to let the conviction stand and granted Paracha’s request, made in November 2008, for a new trial.

 He was freed on March 13, 2020 and willingly repatriated to Pakistan, giving up his resident status.

+Memoir

+Uzair Paracha is the author of the memoir The Man Who Refused to Plead Guilty (2026), published by Pluto Press.